Oil pipeline opponent uses 'necessity defense' _ What is it? | New Country 923

 In one such case, the Minnesota Supreme Court in 2014 ruled against a woman who challenged the revocation of her driver’s license after she drove while intoxicated to escape her abusive husband.

-Defense attorneys also have tried the necessity defense when people Illegally use marijuana because they argued that it was needed to treat a health problem.
+Defense attorneys also have tried the necessity defense when people illegally use marijuana, arguing that it was needed to treat a health problem.
 A 1976 District of Columbia court decision in favor of a person suffering from glaucoma was the first in the country to recognize the defense in a marijuana case, according to the National Organization for the Reform of Marijuana Laws.

 The defense also has been used through the years by abortion clinic protesters.
-In a high-profile case in 2009, a judge ruled against its use in the trial of Scott Roeder, who confessed to killing an abortion-providing doctor in Kansas because he said it was necessary to save unborn children.
+In a high-profile case in 2009, a judge ruled against its use in the trial of Scott Roeder, who confessed to killing an abortion-providing doctor in Kansas but argued it was necessary to save unborn children.

 It was first used in a U.S. environmental case in 2009 when a climate change activist cited necessity in Utah.
 Alice Cherry, co-founder of the Climate Defense Project, said it has been used in similar cases in Washington state, New York, Montana, North Dakota and Minnesota.
 The Climate Defense Project even offers an educational guide on using the defense and says this area of the law is “developing rapidly.”